Well, a plunger is an easy and cheap way to return normal drain flow in your toilets, showers, and sinks.

 - Plunge vertical and straight: Notably, along your plunger will reduce the force and may loosen the tool’s seal.

-- Submerge your plunger: If the bowl or dish has little water, add more water to fully submerge the plunger’s rubber end.
+- Submerge your plunger: If the bowl or dish has little water, add more water to submerge the plunger’s rubber end fully.

-2. If the seal between the plunger cup and basin is not strong, apply some petroleum jelly around the lip of the cup.
+2. If the seal between the plunger cup and basin is not healthy, apply some petroleum jelly around the lip of the cup.
 This will help create a better seal.

 3. Flush the drain with hot, soapy water.
 Hot soapy water will help dissolve and clear stuck soap scum and even fat/grease in the sink drain